 The Junior Board of Trustees devotes many hours of time to meetings, research, interviews, and site visits in the field of historic preservation and restoration in Northeast Georgia.
 It is the responsibility of each Junior Board member to become actively involved in the project nomination and grant decision process.
 A certain commitment is required of the members to remain on the Board, which includes, but is not limited to:

-- regular attendance of pre-scheduled, once-a-month meetings
+- regular attendance of pre-scheduled, once-a-month meetings (typically held on Wednesdays)

 - grant project site visits